For many, lifestyle constraints such as a hectic work schedule or never ending family commitments may be a barrier to getting physically active.

 Sunrise in the City

 Start every day on an energised note!
-“Sunrise in the City” is a studio-gym based morning workout programme.
-There is an exciting combination of over 40 workout sessions such as aerobics-dance workouts, cardio, strength, and mind-body programmes islandwide.
+“Sunrise in the City” is a studio-gym based workout programme.
+There is an exciting combination of different workout types such as aerobic-dance workouts, cardio, strength, and mind-body programmes islandwide.

 Find out more